The role of the governing body

 Staff Governors can include both teaching and non-teaching staff.
 Staff governors are elected by the staff and should communicate with those who elect them.
 Co-opted governors are appointed by the governing body.
 Co-opted governors are people who, in the opinion of the governing body, have skills required to contribute to the effective governance and success of the school.
 Local Authority Governors are nominated by the local authority but appointed by the governing body.
 The local authority can nominate any eligible person as a local authority governor, but it is for the governing body to decide whether the person meets their eligibility criteria.
 Parent Governors are elected to be representative of the parent body.
 If there are not enough nominations, the governing body can appoint parent governors.
 Parent governors may complete their term of office when their child leaves the school.

-Members of the governing body of Thornton Heath Nursery School (from September 2017) are:
+Members of the governing body of Thornton Heath Nursery School (as of November 2018) are:

-- Sophie Richardson (Vice Chair of Governors, SEND & Inclusion) – Co-opted governor
+- Sophie Richardson (Chair of Governors, Finance) – Co-opted governor

 - Cheridah Caesar-Mejias (Safeguarding, Child Protection & Looked After Children) – Co-opted governor